-The Commission further finds that, among its important qualities, the Alvin Theater survives today as one of the historic theaters that symbolize American theater for both New York and the nation; that it was designed for Alex Aarons and Vinton Freedley, producers of some of Broadway's most successful musical comedies; that the facade designed for the Alvin by Herbert J. Krapp, the most prolific designer of Broadway theaters, is an exceptionally handsome neo-Georgian design; that this facade, based on elegant proportions and Adamesque detailing, distinguished the theater headquarters of Aarons and Freedley, and as such represents a special aspect of the nation's theatrical history; that for over half a century the Alvin Theater has served as home to countless numbers of the plays through which the Broadway theater has come to personify American theater; and that as such it continues to help define the Broadway theater district, the largest and most famous concentration of legitimate stage theaters in the world.
+The Commission further finds that, among its important qualities, the Alvin Theater interior survives today as one of the historic theater interiors that symbolize American theater for both New York and the nation; that it was designed for Alex Aarons and Vinton Freedley, producers of some of Broadway's most successful musical comedies; that the interior designed for the Alvin by Herbert J. Krapp, the most prolific designer of Broadway theaters, is an exceptionally handsome Adamesque style design; that its plan with a single balcony divided into two tiers and walls that curve in towards the proscenium is characteristic of Krapp's theaters; that this interior, with its elegant Adamesque detailing, distinguished the theater headquarters of Aarons and Freedley, and as such represents a special aspect of the nation's theatrical history; that for over half a century the Alvin Theater interior has served as home to countless numbers of the plays through which the Broadway theater has come to personify American theater; and that as such it continues to help define the Broadway theater district, the largest and most famous concentration of legitimate stage theaters in the world.

-Accordingly, pursuant to the provisions of Chapter 21, Section 534, of the Charter of the City of New York and Chapter 8-A of the Administrative Code of the City of New York, the Landmarks Preservation Commission designates as a Landmark the Alvin Theater (now Neil Simon Theater), 244-254 West 52nd Street, Borough of Manhattan and designates Tax Map Block 1023, Lot 54, Borough of Manhattan, as its Landmark Site.
+Accordingly, pursuant to the provisions of Chapter 21, Section 534, of the Charter of the City of New York and Chapter 8-A of the Administrative Code of the City of New York, the Landmarks Preservation Commission designates as an Interior Landmark the Alvin Theater, first floor interior consisting of the ticket lobby, the entrance lobby, the auditorium, the stage, the staircases leading from the first floor to the balcony floor and all connecting entrance areas; the balcony floor interior consisting of the balcony, the upper part of the auditorium and ceiling; and the fixtures and interior components of these spaces, including but not limited to, wall and ceiling surfaces, doors, stair railings, and attached decorative elements; 244-254 West 52nd Street, Manhattan and designates Tax Map Block 1023, Lot 54, Borough of Manhattan, as its Landmark Site.